Akascape/py-window-styles/Example_Documentation.md

-Examples for all the supported libraries:
+Examples for all the supported libraries are given here, just adding one line of code can take your application to the next level! 🔥

 # Tkinter
 ```python